BBaysinger/bb-portfolio/docs/fluid-responsive-system.md

 const t = (500 - 320) / (640 - 320) = 0.5

 // Sets CSS variable:
-element.style.setProperty('--fluid-percent-320-640', '0.5');
+element.style.setProperty('--lerp-percent-320-640', '0.5');
 ```

 Notes:

 - The hook clamps $t$ to `[0, 1]`.
-- Until JS runs (or if the hook is missing), mixins that reference `--fluid-percent-*` should provide a fallback.
+- Until JS runs (or if the hook is missing), mixins that reference `--lerp-percent-*` should provide a fallback.

 ### SCSS Layer (Mixins)